Pre-Master's Internships in Social Work at Richmond Campus

 The East Bay Area

 Kaiser Permanente's East Bay Area includes its flagship Oakland and Richmond medical centers, which first took care of Richmond shipyard workers during World War II, then opened to the public in 1945.
 Today the East Bay Area encompasses 11 cities and municipalities within Alameda County and the western part of Contra Costa County.
-About 700 physicians and 5,000 employees serve 260,000 members in the East Bay Area.
-Hospitals, medical office buildings, and pharmacies are located in the East Bay Medical Centers (including medical offices in Alameda).
-The City of Richmond has 95,000 residents and is home to Gayle McLaughlin, the first Green mayor of a major U.S. city.
+About 900 physicians and 5,500 employees serve 315,000 members in the East Bay Area.
+Hospitals, medical office buildings, and pharmacies are located in the East Bay Medical Centers (including medical offices in Alameda and Pinole).
+The city of Richmond has 103,000 residents and Kaiser Permanente is one of the city's largest employers.

-The patient population consists of Kaiser Health Plan members having prepaid psychiatric benefits and covering a broad ethnic, cultural and socioeconomic spectrum.
-All age groups and virtually all psychiatric categories are represented.
+The patient population consists of Kaiser Health Plan members who have prepaid psychiatric benefits and covers a broad ethnic, cultural and socioeconomic spectrum.
+All age groups and virtually all psychiatric diagnosis categories are represented.
 The Clinical Case Management Program serves patients with severe and persistent mental illnesses with a history of psychiatric hospitalizations and current psychosocial stressors including poverty, tenuous family relationships, substance use, and adjustment to new psychiatric diagnoses.
-As part of the DBT Program, MSW Interns will also be able to work with higher functioning patients struggling with emotion dysregulation disorders who engage in self destructive behaviors including cutting, binge eating, high risk sex, and episodic high risk substance use.

-The Kaiser Richmond Department of Psychiatry is large, consisting of Licensed Clinical Social Workers (LCSW) , Psychologists (PhD and PsyD), Psychiatrists (MD) , 1 Marriage and Family Therapist (LMFT), and 1 Clinical Nurse Specialist (RN, CNS).
-The Department has 35 clinicians and additional support staff.
-In addition to Social Work Interns, there will be psychology practicum students and psychology Post Docs.
+The Kaiser Richmond Department of Psychiatry is large, consisting of 15 Licensed Clinical Social Workers (LCSW), 18 Psychologists (PhD and PsyD), 2 Marriage and Family Therapist (LMFT), 9 Psychiatrists (MD), and 1 Art Therapist.
+In addition to the 2 pre-MSW interns, there are typically 8 psychology practicum students and 2 psychology postdoctoral residents in the department.

-The Department of Psychiatry provides individual, group, adult, child and family services.
-There are specialties in depression, anxiety, personality disorders, and neuropsychological assessments (adult and pediatric), as well as psycho-educational programs including Couples Communication and Depression classes through the Health Education Department.
-There is also an Intensive Outpatient Program (IOP) designed to address the needs of high acuity psychiatric patients.
+The Department of Psychiatry provides individual and group treatments to adults, children and families.
+There are specialties in depression, anxiety, trauma, personality disorders and psychological testing (adult and pediatric).
+There are also a variety of psycho-educational programs including Anxiety, Depression, Mindfulness and Insomnia classes available through the Health Education Department.
+There is an Intensive Outpatient Program (IOP) designed to address the needs of high acuity psychiatric patients, for adults and adolescents.
 The Department also offers an intensive Dialectical Behavioral Therapy (DBT) Program aimed at reducing high risk behaviors and increasing the quality of life for patients with Personality Disorders.
-The Department offers bilingual services to the Spanish Speaking Kaiser members as well as providing Translators in multiple languages.
+The Department offers bilingual services to Spanish-speaking Kaiser members as well as provides translators in multiple languages.

 THE TRAINING PROGRAM